tallenintegsys/unicodePixel/CTF.md

 167.99.224.0/20 dev eth0 proto kernel scope link src 167.99.236.244
 ```

 Most people think that band is Mexican or perhaps Spanish, but I understand they are French.
+Oh, the movie is The Big Lebowski

 ```
 johnwick@jump:~$ ssh -p33309 johnwick@167.99.236.244 -L22340:localhost:2340